RickAi/csci5570_survey_paper/README.md

 ## Dryad

-Dryad is a general purpose, high performance distributed exectuion framework, it build a execution engine that handles many of the difficult problems of creating a large distributed and concurrent application.
-Dryad support multiple different data transport mechanism between computation vertices and explicit dataflow graph construction and refinement.
+Dryad is a versatile, high-performance distributed exectuion framework that builds an execution engine that can handle many of the challenges of creating large distributed and concurrent applications.
+Dryad supports many different data transfer mechanisms between computing vertex and explicit data stream graph construction and refinement.

 ### Architecture

 <img src="https://raw.githubusercontent.com/RickAi/csci5570_survey_paper/master/images/dryad_arch.jpg" style="zoom:80%" />

-* `Job Manager`: Contains the application specific code to construct the job's communication graph along with library code to schedulethe work across the available resources.
-All the data is sent directly between vertices, the manager is only responsible for control decisions and is not reponsible for any data transfer.
+* `Job Manager`: Application-specific code that contains communication diagrams for building jobs and library code to schedule work across available resources.
+All data is sent directly between the vertices, and the administrator is only responsible for controlling the decision and is not responsible for any data transfer.
-* `Name Server`: Exposes the position of each machine node within the network topology, schedule decisions based on locality.
+* `Name Server`: The location of each machine node in the network topology is exposed, and decisions are made based on location.
-* `Daemon`: Running on each computing node in the cluster, responsible for create processes on behalf of the job manager.
+* `Daemon`: Runs on each compute node in the cluster and is responsible for creating processes on behalf of the job manager.
-* `Vertex`: Executed on the node, the data is sent from the job manager to the daemon, and then executed from the cache.
-The daemon plays a proxy role, so the Job Manager can communicate with the remote verties and get the state of the computation.
+* `Vertex`: Executed on the node, data is sent from the job manager to the daemon and then from the cache.
+The daemon acts as an agent, so the job manager can communicate with remote vertices and get computational state.
-* `Data Storage`: Dryad use distributed storage system to store output data, the large files can be broken into small pieces that are replicated and distributed across the local disks of the cluster.
+* `Data Storage`: Dryad uses a distributed storage system to store output data, and large files can be divided into small chunks that are replicated and distributed on the cluster's local disk.

 ### Dryad Graph